 • Do not use rounded numbers in your tax returns.
 Consistently using rounded figures can indicate a lack of accuracy.
 Refrain from rounding a $47 expense up to $50, even if it makes your return easier to calculate.

 • Double-check how your workers are classified.
 If your business hires independent contractors, make sure they’re qualified for that status.
-If they’re not, the IRS can classify them as employees, resulting in bills for back payments of payroll taxes.
+If they’re not, the IRS can classify them as employees, resulting in back payments on payroll taxes.

 • Ensure your deductions are accurate.
 There are specific guidelines when making deductions for home offices, work-related travel and meals, and charitable donations.
 Review any deductions you’re claiming to be sure they fit within the current IRS standards.